afym/OrderASPWCF/README.md

 OrderASPWCF
 ===========

-Consume data from our web app OrderASP in a console app through WCF
+Consume data in a console app using WCF.